- 1 At My Place

 - Serve with love, Ragi Dosa optional.

-Sattu Buttermilk: You can try this with Sattu too.
-The only difference is that it doesn’t require any cooking.
+- You can try this with Sattu too.
+The only difference is that it doesn't require any cooking.
 Sattu is made from cooked grains only so simply add Sattu powder to your buttermilk and enjoy.

-An excellent natural coolant to protect you from harsh summer winds.
+A light, spicy and naturally drink to protect you from harsh summer winds.

 For Jowar Slurry

-- 2 Tbsp Jowar Flour
+- 2 Tbsp Sorghum Flour (Jowar Ka Atta)

 - 2 Tbsp Curd